Cutterpillow: Music and lyrics

 The album's opening track “Superproxy” is a collaboration with Philippine rapper Francis M., who would later record another version with Buendia titled “Superproxy 2K6” for the first Eraserheads tribute album Ultraelectromagneticjam!: The Music of the Eraserheads in 2005.
 The band performed the song during their reunion concert in 2022 with the rapper as a hologram, joined by his sons Elmo and Arkin and Buendia's son Eon.
 "Superproxy" was also covered by Razorback and Gloc-9 for The Reunion: An Eraserheads Tribute Album (2012) and of Mercury, Sofia Ines and Alex Bruce in 2022.

 “Back2Me” “moves on a punkish vibe,” writes David Gonzales in his retrospective review for Allmusic, with “a catchy, snappy melody reminiscent of Green Day”.
 He adds that “Waiting for the Bus” is “enchanting”, highlighted by a “rapturous chorus”.

 “Overdrive” features an “ulcer-aggravating food recital” for its outro.
 It was parodied by Philippine punk band The End in the song “Drayb My BM”, and later covered by Barbie Almalbis for Ultraelectromagneticjam! and Vin Dancel for The Reunion.
 “Torpedo” depicts the agony of being “torpe” (local slang for a person unable to express romantic feelings toward someone) and quotes the Pink Floyd song “Brain Damage” while having disco elements.
 It was later covered by Isha for Ultraelectromagneticjam! and Gloc-9 (with JP of Kiko Machine) for his album Diploma (2007).

 “Poorman's Grave” is described as “dark, somber, and morbid” set to an “uppity beat”, and was one of the first songs written by the band before the Pop-U! demo tape.
 Buendia regarded it as a song he is proud of writing: "It was one of the few songs that I wrote that...came out from a real desire to express something that I felt at that time—which was, to put it bluntly, father issues, and not having the freedom of doing what you want at that age."
 Final track “Ang Huling El Bimbo” was described as a bittersweet “mini-epic” inspired by the Beatles, referencing the actress Paraluman and the tango standard "El Bimbo".

 Packaging

 The cover art of Cutterpillow features a jellyfish on a blue background, while the back cover features icons made for each track designed by Joey Navera for Cowpunk!
 Designs.

 Promotion and release

 On December 8, 1995, the band launched Cutterpillow through a free open-air concert at the UP Sunken Gardens in Quezon City.
 Before the concert, they held a press conference where numerous reporters walked out due to the band refusing to perform any songs and insisting on playing excerpts from the new album.

 The band premiered the music video for "Ang Huling El Bimbo", directed by Auraeus Solito, in February 1996.
 They later embarked on a two-month nationwide tour to promote the album.

-A tribute album, Cutterpillow: Tribute Album, was released by Offshore Music on May 2025 to celebrate its 30th anniversary.
+A tribute album, Cutterpillow: Tribute Album, was released by Offshore Music in May 2025 to celebrate its 30th anniversary.